adejoux/nmon2influxdb/README.md

 You need a working InfluxDB database to use **nmon2influxdb**.

-You can use also my influx_grafana docker image :
+You can use also my influxdb_grafana docker image :

     # docker pull adejoux/docker-influxdb-grafana